- About Us

 Participatory learning and mentoring

-In March 2004, CP partners first met in Ethiopia for an international partners workshop (IPW) hosted by Prolinnova–Ethiopia, coordinated by AgriService Ethiopia (ASE).
-Local farmers explained how their innovations and PID activities helped them meet food-security needs.
-The NGO and government participants shared their experiences in building farmer-extension-research-education partnerships to promote local innovation and planned joint international activities.
+In March 2004, CP partners first met in Ethiopia for an international partners workshop (IPW) hosted by Ethiopia, coordinated by AgriService Ethiopia (ASE).
+Local farmers explained how their innovations and PIDeducation partnerships to promote local innovation and planned joint international activities.

-Capacity building is central to the CPs' joint plan of action.
+Capacity strengthening is central to Prolinnova.
 IIRR gave international training in PID facilitation in the Philippines (2004), Uganda (2006), Ethiopia (2007) and Kenya (2009).
-The participants then trained research and extension staff in their own countries.
+The participants trained research and extension staff in their own countries.
+With Nuffic funds, ETC gave similar training in Kenya in 2013 and will also do so in Uganda in early 2014.

-A writeshop on gender issues in PID, based on the principle of learning through joint documentation by CP partners, was held in 2008 in Uganda.
-This was followed up by a reflection on incorporating gender issues into Prolinnova activities, facilitated by experts from the International Livestock Centre for Africa, Rockefeller Foundation and IIRR during the 2011 IPW in Tanzania.
+A writeshop on gender issues in PID, based on the principle of learning through joint documentation by CP partners, was held in 2008 in Uganda; plus sessions on gender during several IPWs.

-South–South mentoring and cross-visits between CPs enhance mutual learning and strengthen capacities to build partnerships in ARD.
+South–South mentoring & crossvisits between CPs enhance mutual learning and strengthen capacities to build partnerships in ARD.
+African consultants in 2012 facilitated self-assessment of experiences and lessons learnt in multistakeholder partnership in Kenya, Tanzania and Uganda.

 Multi-country thematic initiatives